homanhquan1812/Ga-Nam-Cake-Shop-v2.0/README.md

 - Added many other bug fixes and performance improvements.
 - Old version: [Click here](https://github.com/homanhquan1812/Ga-Nam-Cake-Shop).

+# Known bugs
+1. When there's no order in Staffs' pages, the number by <b>New Orders</b> still shows 0 even though it's been set to <b>display: none</b>.

+# Features that need to be added
+1. Responsive design.

 # Development status
 > Under development.